spookylukey/django-views-the-right-way/source/detail-view.rst

 Discussion: Static vs dynamic
 -----------------------------

-For the case of statically defining what query to start with, we have two options:
+For the case of statically defining what query to start with as class attributes on the CBV, we have two options:

 * ``model = Product``
 * ``queryset = Product.objects.all()``